 Greek Development Council

 All recognized social fraternities/sororities are required to be members of the Greek Development Council (GDC).
+The Presidents of the FSL Governing Councils serve as the Governing Body of the GDC.
 The mission of the GDC is to support and further develop the Fraternity and Sorority Life community through educational workshops, initiatives, and programs.
-According to the GDC bylaws and individual governing council bylaws, all organizations will be invoiced a minimum of $5 per member per semester to provide funding for Greek-wide initiatives and programming hosted by the Greek Development Council and the Office of Fraternity and Sorority Life.
+According to the GDC bylaws and individual governing council bylaws, all organizations will be invoiced dues based on chapter membership each semester to provide funding for FSL-wide initiatives and programming hosted by the Greek Development Council and the Office of Fraternity and Sorority Life.

 Reinstatement Policy